 I do not enjoy writing rants, but I seethed over this book for over a week before I had to write it all down.
 Mainly, my frustration comes down to the fact that Miller took one of the coolest, most powerful, most self-assured and proto-feminist icons in Western, and robbed her of all her vitality, independence, strength, and badassery.
 Miller’s version of Circe is the ultimate supporter of the patriarchy:

-- She eagerly goes from worshipping one male character to another, from her father, then her brother, then her lover, then her son.
+- She eagerly goes from worshipping one male character to another: her father, then her brother, then her lover, then her son.

-- She scornfully insults and pushes down all other women around her, particularly casting Puritanical moral judgment on women who engage in consensual relationships.
+- She scornfully insults and pushes down all other women around her, especially casting moral judgment on women who engage in consensual relationships.
 (More on all this below!)

-- She complains about how hard and unfair her life is, how everyone is so mean to her, but she never questions why this may be so, nor does she consider challenging the male-dominated system that produces such outcomes.
+- She complains about how hard and unfair her life is, how all of the men around her are so mean, but she never questions why this may be so, nor does she consider challenging the male-dominated system that produces such outcomes.

 - On the contrary, her entire raison d’être seems to be to sacrifice her life and health in order to uphold the existing patriarchal norms.

-- Spoiler Alert: And in the end, this version of Circe chooses to give up all her power and eternal life, because she wants to settle down with a husband and children, and can’t stand being more powerful than her husband-to-be.
+- Spoiler Alert: And in the end, this version of Circe chooses to give up all her power and eternal life, because she doesn’t want to be more powerful than her husband-to-be.
 End spoilers.

 Yuck.
 What the &@%$*?
-Why in the world is this book praised as a feminist masterpiece?
+Why is this book being praised as a feminist masterpiece?

-My second major concern was the use of a particularly problematic trope, whereby sexual assault is used as a stand-in for a female character’s development.
+My second major concern was the use of a particularly problematic trope, where sexual assault is used as a stand-in for a female character’s development.
 Never mind that Circe has lived for thousands of years, witnessed political intrigue and hypocrisy at the highest courts of gods and men.
 Never mind that she fought monsters, taught herself witchcraft, conversed with the greatest minds of each era.
 No, Circe learns absolutely nothing from any of these life experiences, with regard to the nature of power, good and evil, basic survival instincts, or gendered violence.
 Instead, Miller uses a highly contrived and wholly unnecessary assault in order to teach her main character a lesson about trusting men, and in order to justify Circe’s subsequent decision to turn people into pigs.
-Yes, that’s right — Circe’s most famous display of power is turned into an expression of victimhood, an outlet of shame and suffering.
 It is so, so very unnecessary.
-There was no similar situation from the original myths about Circe, and 21st century readers don’t need a new justification for Circe’s actions.
+There was no similar inciting incident in the original myths about Circe, and 21st century readers don’t need a new justification for Circe’s actions.
 We fully understand and root for a woman who chooses to defend herself and her island from marauding sailors.